 The property features an outdoor swimming pool, a fully equipped gym, a spa, and an array of water sports activities such as sailing, kayaking, and more.
 Guests of the Palladium Hotel Mykonos can also enjoy exploring the vibrant nightlife of Mykonos Town or relax on one of its many pristine beaches.

 At a minimum, plan to spend three to four nights in Mykonos.
 This will give you plenty of time to explore the island, enjoy the world-class food and scenery and spend a full day relaxing on the beach (possibly recovering from a wild night out at one of the island’s infamous parties or clubs).

 If your time in the Greek isles extends beyond a few days, consider island-hopping a bit to get a feel for their very distinct cultures; Santorini, Crete, and Rhodes are all worthwhile destinations.

 Short on time and only able to visit either Mykonos or Santorini?
 I can help make the decision a bit easier with my guide Mykonos vs Santorini: How To Choose Just One in 2023.

 Getting Around Mykonos

-- Take the bus: Public transportation is a good option for nights out, when buses run regularly between the town center and major nightclubs.
+Public transportation is a good option for nights out when buses run regularly between the town center and major nightclubs.
 However, they’re not an especially efficient choice for sightseeing and exploring during the day.

-- Hail a cab: Taxis on the island are limited and quite costly, so try to keep them as a last resort for getting where you need to go.
+Taxis on the island are limited and quite costly.
+As a result of this, try to keep them as a last resort for getting where you need to go.

 Things to Do in Mykonos